 Two of the most popular genres of music found in the North African and Arab regions have originated in Algeria: Algerian Chaabi (“folk”) and Rai.
 Chaabi is a combination of classical Arab and Andalusian music with traditionally deep moral messages of love, loss, celebration, and friendship.
 El Hadj M’Hamed El Anka (1907-1978) is considered the master of both Andalusian and Algerian Chaabi music in Algeria.
 He was an accomplished musician who recorded over 360 songs on 130 albums throughout his lifetime

 By far the most popular type of modern music is Rai, a mixture of Western and traditional Algerian Bedouin (nomadic) music.
-Translated as “opinion,” young people use it as an outlet to express political and social discontent.
-It is more abrasive and louder than the typical soft, flowery music that comes out of the region.
-Rai is against government authoritarianism and conservative fundamentalists’ religious ideals.
+Translated as “opinion,” Rai appeals to young people who use it as an outlet to express political and social discontent.
+It is more abrasive and louder than the traditional music that comes out of the region.
+Rai music expresses opposition to government authoritarianism and conservatives’ religious ideals.
 Its popularity has spread to France, Spain and other Middle Eastern countries.

 The most famous Rai artist is Cheb Khaled, the legendary “King of Rai.”
 Born in Oran, Algeria, he began recording in his early teens and is considered the most famous Algerian singer in the Arab world.
 He has sold over 46 million albums worldwide and his 1992 hit single, “Didi,” propelled him into international stardom.
 Likewise, Chab Khaled’s French and Algerian Arabic “Aicha“, released in 1996, rose to the top of a multitude of international music charts.
 The song features the title subject’s rejection of a suitor’s offer of fanciful gifts and adoration in favor of equal rights and respect as a woman.